People with cancer may have pain for a number of reasons. Different healthcare professionals can help you manage your pain in hospital or at home.

 We have more information about types of painkillers and ways they are used.

 As well as being on the right painkillers, there are lots of other things that can help manage your pain.
 These include surgery and medical treatments.

 Some people may have an operation to remove part, or all, of a tumour.
 This can help to relieve pressure on organs or a nerve.
 Surgery can be used to repair damaged bones.
 These treatments

-Chemotherapy and targeted therapies
+- Chemotherapy and targeted therapies

 Nerve blocks may help relieve pain by preventing pain messages getting to the brain.
 Nerves can be blocked using drugs such as local anaesthetics or other chemicals.
 Nerve blocks are usually short-acting.
 They are usually carried out by a pain specialist.

 Radiofrequency ablation (RFA) uses heat to destroy cancer cells.
 It can help to relieve pain when radiotherapy is not working.
 It is usually only used to treat small secondary bone tumours.

 Some people find non-drug treatments and complementary therapies helpful in managing pain.
 They can be used with painkillers, or sometimes on their own.

 Some treatments, such as talking therapies, aim to relax and destress your mind and body.
 Some people use physical therapies to help relieve pain.